ekatzenstein/create-react-app-fullstack/README.md

 After running *fullstack*, confirm that you want to eject and the remaining steps will update your app with Express and Sequelize.

-If the app is already ejected, the first *eject* prompt is bypassed.
 The second prompt confirms that you want to run *fullstack* on your project.
-This command will add/overwrite/remove files in your *src*, *db*, *server*, and *scripts* folders.
+The process will add/overwrite/remove files in your *src*, *db*, *server*, and *scripts* folders, so this prompt is a security net.
 Since you're likely running this function at the beginning of a project, it shouldn't be an issue.
-But if you're in the middle of development, this prompt is a security net.
 After accepting the prompt, the project will install dependencies and template files.

 #### remember to seed the database!